FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 ```
 # Users
 ## description
-event used to access list of connected client aswell as data
+event used to access list of connected client as well as data
-relating to each client.<br />
+relating to each client.

- Event: `users` <br />
+Event: `users`
 Subscription: `userUpdate`

 ## returns
 a JSON message containing connected clients